randrmoel/rvm-code-quiz/README.md

 This collection of web pages, styles, and scripts creates a coding quiz challenge that:
 1) Uses a timer
+2) Listens for events and responds appropriately
-2) Navigates the DOM
+3) Navigates the DOM
-3) Displays scores and keeps the high score based on a set of initials
+4) Displays scores and keeps the high score based on a set of initials
-4) Penalizes for wrong answers
+5) Penalizes for wrong answers
+6) Moves correctly around the application

 ## Getting Started